 A Mail-away Closing is one in which one or more of the parties is most often, though not necessarily, out-of-state and asks if the closing documents be emailed to them and then executed in front of a notary or other signing service.
 Unfortunately, the ethical permissibility of these types of closings is suspect at best and we can’t use mobile notary or similar services for closings.
 As the Chair of the Real Property Section of the State Bar says: “[o]ur Formal Advisory Opinions also do not currently sanction remote closings.”

-You see, Georgia is an attorney state.
+You see, Georgia is what’s known as an attorney state.
 Real estate closings are considered the practice of law and must be conducted, and all the documents signed, in a Georgia lawyer’s presence.

 In fact, the Georgia’s State Bar and Supreme Court have consistently said that a Georgia attorney must be physically present at closing:

 [A] lawyer cannot delegate to a nonlawyer the responsibility to “close” the real estate transaction without the participation of an attorney.
 Formal Advisory Opinion No. 86-5 also provides that “Supervision of the work of the paralegal by the attorney must be direct and constant to avoid any charges of aiding the unauthorized practice of law.”
 The lawyer’s physical presence at a closing will assure that there is supervision of the work of the paralegal which is direct and constant.
 Supreme Court of Georgia, Formal Advisory Opinion 00-3.
 (Emphasis added).

 The Supreme Court of Georgia additionally wrote: